This post may contain affiliate sales links. Please read my disclosure policy.

 Instructions

-- Preheat oven to 350 degrees.
-Grease light colored baking sheets with non stick cooking spray, line with parchment paper or use silicone baking mat and set aside.
+- Preheat oven to 350° F. Grease light colored baking sheets with non stick cooking spray, line with parchment paper or use silicone baking mat and set aside.

 - Place Red Hots into a plastic food storage bag and crush using a rolling pin.
 Set aside.

-- In a large bowl, cream butter and sugar together until light and fluffy.
+- In a large bowl, cream butter and sugar together with a hand mixer (or stand mixer) until light and fluffy.
 Whip in vanilla and egg.
 Scrape sides and mix again.

-- Stir all dry ingredients together in a small bowl and then in pour into mixer and slowly mix until just combined, excluding the powdered sugar.
+- Place all ingredients (excluding the powdered sugar) in a small bowl and give them a stir to combine.
+Add them into the bowl of wet ingredients and slowly mix until just combined.
 Scrape sides of bowl and mix again briefly.

 The bake was really good, but the cookies are excessively sweet–and I didn’t even roll them in the powdered sugar.
 The cinnamon doesn’t pop because of it.